Skip To Main Content

 Howard Bay

 Howard Bay (US’69, C’73) grew up in St. Louis, attending Principia Lower, Middle, and Upper School.
 He graduated with honors from Principia College in 1973 and was awarded the Floyd A. McNeil History Award, going on to earn his master’s degree in history from the University of Missouri–St. Louis.
 Howard joined the Upper School staff in 1978 as a house parent and coach.
 He later served as the social activities director, the director of admissions and enrollment, and chair of the Social Studies Department.
 Howard taught American history and economics to juniors and seniors, and coached varsity football at the Upper School.
+Howie has served as a trip scholar for Principia Lifelong Learning.

 CLARK BEIM-ESCHE